 While the Chapel is owned by the Roman Catholic Diocese of Phoenix, it is maintained by the St. John Vianny Catholic Parrish of Sedona, Marguerite requested than no services were to be held there.
 However the Chapel now has a Taize Prayer Service every Monday at 5:00.
+The service lasts about 30 minutes and consists of singing, prayer, and quiet meditation.
 It was, and is still a place for people of all faiths to pray and reflect and find God through the beauty of art.
 Marguerite created a Madonna sculpture for the Chapel, and she created the Stations of the Cross of rough antique nails and another stone carved sculpture of the head of Jesus that sits to the rear of the Chapel.
 Until her death in 1988, Marguerite received letters from all over the world from visitors who had marveled at the beauty of the Chapel and the surrounding area.
 She achieved her goal to build a place that would "send the spirit onward."

 Chapel of the Holy Cross